-The College grounds, made up of striking Grade I listed buildings and Registered Garden, are designed by Danish architect, Arne Jacobson, and include a music house, amphitheatre and water garden.
+The College grounds, made up of striking Grade I listed buildings and Registered Garden, are designed by Danish architect, Arne Jacobsen, and include a music house, amphitheatre and water garden.

 Assistance and/or advice for visitors with disabilities can be sought from the Porters’ Lodge.

 Tel: (Lodge) +44 (0)1865 271 700

 St Catherine’s College, Manor Road, Oxford, OX1 3UJ, United Kingdom

 How to get here